ibm-cloud-docs/containers/cs_health.md

 1. `kube-audit`: Information about cluster-related actions that is sent to the Kubernetes API server, including the time, the user, and the affected resource.

-1. `kubernetes`: Information from the kubelet, the kube-proxy, and other Kubernetes events that happen in the worker node. that run in the kube-system namespace.
+1. `kubernetes`: Information from the kubelet, the kube-proxy, and other Kubernetes events that happen in the worker node. that run in the kube-system namespace.</br>Paths:
-  Paths:
     * `/var/log/kubelet.log`
     * `/var/log/kube-proxy.log`
     * `/var/log/event-exporter/1..log`

 1. `worker`: Information that is specific to the infrastructure configuration that you have for your worker node.
 Worker logs are captured in syslog and contain operating system events.
-In `auth.log` you can find information on the authentication requests that are made to the OS.
+In `auth.log` you can find information on the authentication requests that are made to the OS.</br>Paths:
-  Paths:
     * `/var/log/syslog`
     * `/var/log/auth.log`